 Who can’t apply?

-The only people who can't apply for script consultant positions at Industrial Scripts are those who already operate public-facing script consultancy services.
-For clarity this doesn't mean - people who operate as lone wolf script readers but do so reading privately for big TV and film companies.
-But it does mean people who have a website where they sell consultancy services, where they have a Twitter or Facebook presence to try and attract business to said website etc. For reasons that are probably pretty transparent, we don't hire individuals whose interests conflict with our own, or whose interests are likely to conflict in the future.
-Ultimately, if you don't run your own public script-reading service, and don't plan to, then you're free to apply and your work will be judged on its own merits.
+The only people who can’t apply for script consultant positions at Industrial Scripts are those who already operate public-facing script consultancy services.
+For clarity this doesn’t mean – people who operate as lone wolf script readers but do so reading privately for big TV and film companies.
+But it does mean people who have a website where they sell consultancy services, where they have a Twitter or Facebook presence to try and attract business to said website etc. For reasons that are probably pretty transparent, we don’t hire individuals whose interests conflict with our own, or whose interests are likely to conflict in the future.
+Ultimately, if you don’t run your own public script-reading service, and don’t plan to, then you’re free to apply and your work will be judged on its own merits.
 Note: IS clients and OVERDRIVE members aren’t able to apply, as we preserve a distinction there.

 How much are script consultants paid?